PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 An example for the first case:
 > We want to support a new transport layer for `Invoke-Command`, which will introduce a new parameter set.
-Parameters `-ScirptBlock` and `-FilePath` need to be added to the new parameter set when the experimental feature is enabled.
+Parameters `-ScriptBlock` and `-FilePath` need to be added to the new parameter set when the experimental feature is enabled.

 An example for the second case: